 The Board ensures that a systematic and documented assessment of the processes and outcomes surrounding key risks is undertaken annually and at appropriately considered intervals for the purpose of making its public statement on risk management.

-Risk management and internal control are practiced throughout the Scheme, and are embedded in dayto-day activities.
+Risk management and internal controls are embedded in day-to-day activities.